async-library/react-async/README.md

 - `isLoading` Whether or not a Promise is currently pending.
 - `startedAt` When the current/last promise was started.
 - `finishedAt` When the last promise was resolved or rejected.
+- `counter` The number of times a promise was started.
 - `cancel` Cancel any pending promise.
 - `run` Invokes the `deferFn`.
 - `reload` Re-runs the promise when invoked, using the any previous arguments.